 A third means of bearing witness of Christ, of the Light, is by teaching, living by, and holding fast to the words of the Scriptures, both of the old Testament and the New Testament.

-Holding forth the word of life; that I may rejoice in the day of Christ, that I have not run in vain, neither laboured in vain.
+holding fast the word of life, so that I may rejoice in the day of Christ that I have not run in vain or labored in vain.
 (Philippians 2:16)

-Holding fast the faithful word as he hath been taught, that he may be able by sound doctrine both to exhort and to convince the gainsayers.
+holding fast the faithful word as he has been taught, that he may be able, by sound doctrine, both to exhort and convict those who contradict.
 (Titus 1:9)

 If we are to be strong in Christ we must learn the Scriptures, live by them as the Spirit of God helps us, and affirm them to be true even during difficult seasons of trial.
 We are bearing a true witness of the Light when we live by the Scriptures and teach other people that the holy Scriptures indeed are the Word of God.

 However, bearing witness of Christ in the above manner must be accomplished in the Holy Spirit.
 It often is true that those who teach the Scriptures do so by their fleshly energy and ability.
 Most preaching and teaching, it appears, is so mixed with the human there is little Divine Life and Light in it.
 Much Christian preaching brings delusion and spiritual death.

 who also made us sufficient as ministers of the new covenant, not of the letter but of the Spirit; for the letter kills, but the Spirit gives life.
 (II Corinthians 3:6)

 There is no eternal life in either the Old Testament or the New Testament.
 Only in Christ is there eternal life.
 There is a tendency today to make the Scriptures equivalent to Christ.
 Assuredly, the Scriptures are not equivalent to Christ.
 Mary did not ask the gardener where he had laid her Bible but where he had laid her Lord.